Why write a post about electric dog collars NZ? Let me explain.

-I have just returned from the beach where I was leapt upon by a huge wet labrador.
+I have just returned from the beach where I was leapt upon by a huge wet Labrador (nothing against this breed, they are lovely and are one of the most perfect dog breeds for kids) but they are big.

-Bowled over, knocked into the sea by an overexcited, out of control dog.
+And I was bowled over, knocked into the sea by this overexcited, out of control dog.

 In the distance, trying her hardest to run and catch the untrained soggy Lab, was his owner.